Te Urewera, Waikaremoana & Mahia - Kiwi Guide Stories

 Kia Ora, I’m Tim, and having led MoaTours trips to many parts of New Zealand for the past few years, the opportunity to explore this amazing part of the country is very exciting to me and all the Kiwi Guide team.

-This brand new tour brings together in one itinerary places and activities which are often inaccessible to individuals and even more enjoyable with the companionship of a small group tour.
+This tour brings together in one itinerary places and activities which are often inaccessible to individuals and even more enjoyable with the companionship of a small group tour.
 It ties together a raft of distinctive experiences that highlight our country’s natural and cultural heritage not previously included on MoaTours trips.
 It combines the unique ... with the awesome ... with the extraordinary!

 There's so much to see on this trip, here's a summary of the highlights which I know will leave an impression on all our guests.

-Whirinaki Te Pua-a-Tane
+Whirinaki Te Pua-a-Tane Conservation Park

-On our second day we explore a very special part of the country, Whirinaki Forest and the Rangitaiki River Valley, where we'll meet a local guide who will share rich stories of both the ecological and cultural significance of this stunning area.
+We explore a very special part of the country, Whirinaki Forest and the Rangitaiki River Valley, where we'll meet a local guide who will share rich stories of both the ecological and cultural significance of this stunning area.

 The richness of New Zealand’s natural world might be demonstrated with just one example: Whirinaki Forest.
 We travel up the Rangitaiki River valley, through Murupara and onto Minginui where the Dept. Of Conservation Centre for this forest is located.